putitsimply/christian-bible-explained/luke.md

   Luke includes moments that stress forgiveness and compassion, even at the end.

 Then Luke describes Christians’ central belief: that Jesus rises from the dead.
 Jesus appears to his followers, helps them understand the meaning of what happened, and tells them to share the message.
 Luke ends with Jesus’ **ascension**, meaning he is taken up into heaven.
 (Luke’s author continues the story in the book of Acts.)

+## Big ideas

+* Luke highlights Jesus’ concern for people who are poor, sick, or pushed aside.
+* The book combines stories, teachings, and parables to explain what Jesus is like.
+* The ending leads into Acts, as the movement continues after Jesus.